openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

         | 'set' identifier '(' parameter ')'
         ;

-If a property is defined in the form of a field, then it implicitly defines:
+If a property is defined in the form of a field, then it implicitly defines the following:

--  a getter if a field is marked as *readonly*;
+-  A getter, if a field is marked as *readonly*;
--  otherwise, both a getter and a setter with the same name.
+-  Otherwise, both a getter and a setter with the same name.

 .. index::
    field